-Sickle cell disease (SCD) is a big deal, for so many reasons.
-Dr. Eric Gehrie is here to guide us through the challenges transfusion services face in association with transfusion in sickle cell patients, especially alloimmunization (making antibodies against red cell antigens).Way back in 1910 or so, Dr. James Herrick discovered that a student in his laboratory science course had some funky-looking RBCs, some of which had a shape like a “sickle.”
-Over the next ten years, more cases of what came to be known as “sickle cell disease” were described, with those patients suffering severe hemolytic anemia, strokes, and attacks of severe pain.
-Eventually, the specific problem was identified: A mutation leading to a single amino acid substitution (valine for glutamic acid) in the sixth position of the beta-globin portion of their hemoglobin.
-Such a simple-seeming substitution now has dire consequences for millions of patients around the world, most commonly in those of African ancestry.
+History Lesson: Around 1910, Dr. James Herrick discovered that one of his students had strange-looking red blood cells.
+Some of those cells were shaped like a “sickle.”
+As the years passed, physicians saw more examples of what came to be known as “sickle cell disease,” with affected patients suffering hemolytic anemia, strokes, and attacks of severe pain.
+Eventually, researchers identified the problem: A mutation leading to a single amino acid substitution (valine for glutamic acid) in the beta-globin portion of hemoglobin.
+Today, that seemingly simple substitution has dire consequences for millions of patients around the world, most commonly in those of African ancestry.

 Where do RBCs fit in?

 Red blood cell transfusion is a mainstay of therapy in patients with SCD.
-While lifesaving, especially in regard to stroke prevention and treatment, giving red cells to a patient with SCD is often not as simple as just pulling some units off the shelf and transfusing!
-In this episode, Dr. Gehrie guides us through some of the things that blood bankers should be thinking when we transfuse RBCs to sickle cell patients.
-In particular, he will help us work through lots of issues surrounding alloimmunization, which is a massive problem for those with SCD.
+While lifesaving, especially in regard to stroke prevention and treatment, giving red cells to a patient with SCD is often not as simple as just pulling units off the shelf and transfusing!
+In this episode, Dr. Gehrie describes some of the things that blood bankers should be thinking when we transfuse RBCs to sickle cell patients.
+In particular, he helps us work through issues surrounding alloimmunization, which is a massive problem for those with SCD.

 (History lesson credit: Bunn HF.
 Chapter 9: Sickle Cell Disease.
 Pathophysiology of Blood Disorders, 2nd ed.)